heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/PRESENTATION.md

   - _"Guess the number"_ game.
   - _"Temperature monitoring"_ application.

-These application protocols will be used in the next chapters to implement them!
+These application protocols will be used in the next courses to implement them!

 ![bg right:40%](https://images.unsplash.com/photo-1535905557558-afc4877a26fc?fit=crop&h=720)